-- be aged 16 to 24 years or 16 to 25 years if a care leaver - have been offered a paid job, on or after 17 August 2020, which is at least 12 hours per week or more - have been out of paid work continuously for six months or more - be living in Scotland with a Scottish postcode and - be receiving an income related benefit.
+- be aged 16 to 24 years - have been offered a paid job, on or after 17 August 2020, which averages at least 12 hours per week or more - have been out of paid work and receiving an income related benefit continuously for six months or more; and - be living in Scotland with a Scottish postcode.

-Care leavers have slightly different eligibility in that they are not required to have been out of paid work for six months, need only be in receipt of a qualifying benefit on the date of their job offer, and will be eligible for a year longer until their 26th birthday.
+Care leavers have slightly different eligibility in that they need only be out of work and in receipt of a qualifying benefit on the date of their job offer, not for the preceding three months, and will be eligible for a year longer until their 26th birthday.